PhilChodrow/PIC16A/syllabus.md

 ## Homework

-There will be 8 homework assignments throughout the quarter.
-You should consult the [coding expectations](http://philchodrow.github.io/PIC16A/coding_expectations/) and  [expectations for submitted assignments](https://nbviewer.jupyter.org/github/PhilChodrow/PIC16A/blob/master/content/preliminaries/expectations_for_assignments.ipynb) for guidance on how to polish, document and submit your work. **The lowest two homework scores will be dropped.**
+There will be 7 homework assignments throughout the quarter.
+You should consult the [coding expectations](http://philchodrow.github.io/PIC16A/coding_expectations/) and  [expectations for submitted assignments](https://nbviewer.jupyter.org/github/PhilChodrow/PIC16A/blob/master/content/preliminaries/expectations_for_assignments.ipynb) for guidance on how to polish, document and submit your work.

 ## Participation

 Attendance at scheduled lecture sessions is **encouraged but optional**.
-You can, in principle, achieve a 100% in this course without ever attending a scheduled lecture section.
+You can achieve a 100% in this course without ever attending a scheduled lecture section.
 Of course, attendance at lecture will help you learn the material more rapidly and thoroughly.
 Scheduled lecture sessions will include Q&A, discussion, supplementary lectures, and both individual and group activities.

-**Attendance at discussion sessions is required**, except in circumstances that make this extremely difficult (such as lack of internet access or time zone issues).
-Students in timezones outside the U.S. will generally be offered timezone exemptions, in which case they will work with a group of students in a similar situation at an alternate meeting time.
+**Attendance at discussion sessions is expected**.
+What "expected" means is that Discussion activities count toward your overall grade.
+It is not possible to obtain a grade higher than an A- without attending Discussion.

+Under certain circumstances, you can receive an exemption which will allow you not to attend the scheduled Discussion section.
+You should request an exemption from me if:

+- You are in a timezone outside the U.S. that makes attendance at the scheduled times disruptive to your sleep schedule.
+- You are concerned for the health of yourself or your loved ones, and therefore do not feel safe attending a course activity in person.

+In either case, I will match you with a group of students in a similar situation.
+You will be responsible for working out an alternative meeting time over Zoom.

 Discussion sections will include **graded** group work, including exercises and creative problem-solving.
-This graded work is the basis of your participation score. **The lowest four grades from discussion assignments will be dropped.** You are expected to consult the [expectations for working in groups](http://philchodrow.github.io/PIC16A/groups/) prior to the first Discussion section of the quarter.
+This graded work is the basis of your participation score. **The lowest two grades from discussion assignments will be dropped.** You are expected to consult the [expectations for working in groups](http://philchodrow.github.io/PIC16A/groups/) prior to the first Discussion section of the quarter.

 ### Missing a Discussion Section

 Generally speaking, if you miss a Discussion section, you can simply use one of your drops.
 It is still advisable to review the material, but your grade will not be affected.

-However, if you know of a conflict with your scheduled Discussion in advance, you can also contact your group. **If your group unanimously agrees**, you may (a) notify the TA and (b) meet outside your scheduled Discussion section that day.
+If you know of a conflict with your scheduled Discussion **in advance**, you can contact your group. **If your group unanimously agrees**, you may (a) notify the TA and (b) meet outside your scheduled Discussion section that day.
 You will still need to submit the worksheet by the stated deadline on CCLE, which is usually 24 hours after Discussion A begins.

 ## Quizzes

 All traditional lectures will be pre-recorded and available online.
 Each lecture day, there will be a quiz consisting of questions related to that day's lecture videos and required readings.
 The primary purpose of the quizzes is to encourage you to study the required lecture content in time to apply your knowledge in the group Discussion sections.

 Quizzes are timed for 30 minutes.
 They are due at 10:00am on the day following lecture.
-For example, a typical quiz on a Wednesday might consist of 2-3 questions, and can be taken in any contiguous 30-minute period that ends before 10:00am the following Thursday.
+For example, a typical quiz corresponding to Wednesday's lecture might consist of 2-3 questions, and can be taken in any contiguous 30-minute period that ends before 10:00am the following Thursday.

-**The lowest 7 quiz grades will be dropped.** Lectures, lecture notes, and required readings will always be posted at least 48 hours before the quiz is due.
+**The lowest 5 quiz grades will be dropped.** Lectures, lecture notes, and required readings will always be posted at least 48 hours before the quiz is due.

 ## Project